Apparatus Outfitting Guide

 How do I determine the model of my lightbar?

-Determining the model lightbar you have is the most important thing you can do before contacting us for technical support group hardware team on a lightbar product.
-There is a decal that is affixed to the bottom of the lightbar frame in the area where the cable exits the lightbar.
-The decal will have the lightbars model number.
+Determining the model lightbar you have is the most important thing you can do before contacting us for technical support.
+Depending on the lightbar series, the label with the model number will be located on the bottom where the cables exit the lightbar or on the inside by one of the corner lightheads or alley lights.
+The decal will have the lightbar’s model number.
 You will need to obtain this model number information and have it ready to give to the technical support group hardware representative who will be assisting you.

 How do I obtain information on your products?